Siddharthm10/Traffic_monitor/README.md

 Step 3: Some configuration can be done for the defaults, which can be found [here](config/config.json)

-The server is up and running visit: http://localhost:5000/ to see the task.
+The server is up and running visit: http://localhost:5000/ to see the demo.

 ### After clicking the stop button the summary can be accessed.